EnergySystemsModellingLab/muse_teaching_kit/docs/lecture_07/Lecture_7.1.md

 -   Alexander J. M. Kell
 ---

-In this mini-lecture we will describe the importants of agents within MUSE and also within an energy systems modelling context.
+In this mini-lecture we will describe the importance of agents within MUSE and also within an energy systems modelling context.

 # Learning objectives